BibliothecaDAO/realms-contracts/contracts/loot/readme.md

 This is experimental.

-TODO High priority:
+#### TODO High priority:
-Change Explore Function to by more dynamic:
+- ADD Statistics Points
--- Traps do damage unless you have the right equipment -- Beasts can be attacked and killed.
-You might not escape and be killed when trying to flee.
+-- At XP level - spend points onto a Stat level
--- Items - health potion, random loot item, gold nuggests
+-- Health Shop - Bid style

-TODO Low priority:
+#### TODO Low priority:
 - Multipler damage for adventurer Level.
 The Adventurer should both, deal more damange and receive more damage.

 ### Objective